inblocks/precedence/README.md

   - `signature` is the Ethereum signature of the root `hash`.

 We can check that:
-- the fingerprint of `seed` value is equal to `provable.seed` value:
+- the obfuscated fingerprint of `seed` value is equal to `provable.seed` value:
 ```bash
 echo -n 'd86323c48bbc83e658420137d368cbcaa68ad3db060a8f52e6fa328d818675b1 d86323c48bbc83e658420137d368cbcaa68ad3db060a8f52e6fa328d818675b1' | sha256sum
 ```